Whistleblowing and How CPAs Can Help Shine a Light on Financial Crimes

 How can CPAs support whistleblowers?

 Any CPA can support whistleblowers’ actions.
 First, they can help whistleblowers understand the proper channels for reporting their concerns, such as reporting to management, a compliance officer or a regulatory agency, and help them maintain their anonymity and confidentiality.
-All CPAs in Canada should be familiar with CPA Canada’s fraud policy, which provides protection of whistleblowers.
+All CPAs in Canada should be familiar with protections for whistleblowers.

 CPAs can also help whistleblowers understand their legal rights and protections under whistleblower laws.
 In Canada, the key federal statue is the Public Servants Disclosure Protection Act, along with the Competition Act and the Criminal Code.